-When people say tax preparation is lucrative, what exactly do they mean?
+When people say that the tax industry is lucrative, what exactly do they mean?
 Are they referring to a 6-figure salary?
 The truth is that how much money a tax preparer will make is contingent on how many clients he takes.
 However, the real deal is that a tax preparer will provide a faster and larger financial return for the same amount of time, money, and effort as almost any other profession.

 What makes tax preparation very lucrative is the income potential it has and the minimal investment it requires.
 You have the freedom to set the workload you want without compromising on your other priorities.
 The potential tax preparation business has is huge and how much you attain from it entirely depends on you.